gnarmis/repomap/README.md

 ## Installation

 Things are pretty new, but since this project doesn't really do much beyond affect the state of one file that it itself creates, it's actually OK to use already.
-Check out the source if you wanna see what's happening.
+Check out the specs in `spec` and the source in `lib` if you wanna see what's happening.

 - `gem build repomap.gemspec`
 - `gem install repomap-x.x.x.gem`